I want to unfold.

 -Rainer Maria Rilke

-Our breathcentric practice is animated by hatha, an applied force normally defined as the power of opposites.
-Hatha in yoga can never be an abusive force, but one tempered by balance and awareness.
+You will learn to be at ease in stress, and you will be reminded that “Breath is your guru.”
+This is a frequent statement by my teacher and he’s right.
+Thinking of this opens a fresh new way of viewing yoga, what I’ve called, a breathcentric practice, one animated by hatha.
 Hatha yoga is the application of stress and ease balanced and then applied in every posture; it’s discovered in contraction and expansion, ease and tension, puraka and rechaka, strength and flexibility, the hard and soft.
 Hatha moves at the cosmic level too: the sun and moon, fire and water, heat and cold, and the spiritual imprints behind the energy of Earth by night and day, tide-shift, sleep, and work.
+Hatha in yoga can never be an abusive force, but one tempered by balance and awareness.

 One of my mentor professors in graduate school once asked us to think about what was good enough in our lives; he said if we could name a few things, we were lucky.
 I thought my upbringing and parents were good enough, my high school was good enough, and my job was good enough.
 None of it was perfect, but most of it was good enough.
 It’s wise to recognize that and not ask for perfection from ourselves or anyone.
+Because there were things in my youth that were good enough, I had a rooted center from which I took the courage to travel far, and the confidence to exert my will in the world to the degree in which I could.

-The writing I do on yoga (something I didn’t start until my 50s) can be construed as my “yes” to life, and my recognition that yoga is an important ingredient to the story of my good enough existence.
+The writing I do on yoga can be construed as my “yes” to life, and my recognition that yoga is an important ingredient to the story of my good enough existence.
 Oh, it’s not been easy – is it ever?
 But it’s always been a deep pool of the doable.
+Dipping into the pool of the doable, my story unfolds in mostly fulfilling ways; the threads of which are recorded in portions written and unwritten.
+It doesn’t mean everything I write or do is not perfectly honest.
+None of it is without flaws, and far from perfect.
+Some things could be better, of course, but that is life.
+And some days, like today in yoga, it’s nearly perfect.
+I’ll take it.

 Motorcycling is like that too; most of the time it’s good enough, and sometimes damn near perfect.
 I’ve been on long rides solo and in group rides.
 It’s an incredibly stimulating way to see the world, see others, and see ourselves.
 Part of the excitement in motorcycling is the thrill (and danger) of riding with others in close formation.